scalabridge/docs/sites/en/learn-to-code/loops.md

 # loop

-If you want something to keep going forever, use a special loop called `loop`.
+If you want something to keep going forever, use a special loop called a `while` loop.

-    loop do
-      puts "Hello"
-    end
+    while (true) {
+      println("Hello")
+    }

+* The `while` statement keeps checking the expression

+  * if it's `true` then it loops back
+  * if it's `false` then it stops looping and goes on to the rest of the program

 To stop it, hold down the CONTROL key and press the C key.

-**Note well!** The lines between `do` and `end` are INDENTED.
+**Note well!** The lines between `{` and `}` are INDENTED.
 Indentation is very important to you and other humans.
 It lets our eyes follow the patterns and helps us quickly see what parts of the program go with each other.

 # One Infinite Loop